croaky/blog/articles/config-block-ruby.md

 # Config Block

-Imagine using a third-party library in your Ruby program and configuring it like this:
+A common interface for configuring a third-party library in Ruby:

 ```embed
 config-block.rb block
 ```

-How might it be implemented?
+It can be implemented like this:

 ```embed
 config-block.rb module